-The senior project is the final requirement for the BA and BS degree in the Department of Geography, Environment, & Society, and it should reflect your best work.
+The senior project is the final requirement for the BA and BS degrees in the Department of Geography, Environment, & Society, and it should reflect your best work.
 Begin planning for your senior project as soon as possible—ideally starting in your junior year—and register for your senior project course one semester prior to graduation.
 Follow these steps to get started:

 - Review the senior project instructions & guidelines for Geography majors